50ButtonsEach/fliclib-linux-hci/README.md

 # Flic SDK for Linux Beta
 With this SDK you can connect to and interact with Flic buttons.
+PbF, Flic 1 as well as Flic 2 buttons are supported.

 ## Previous SDK